PedroVanT/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React creates composable user interfaces with reusable components that react to data changes.
+It is better for the handling of dynamic data for faster response times.
+It lets you design simple views for every application state.
+Instead of working with templates or HTML directives, React components call a render method that produces a string of markup, then injects this directly into your document.

-1. Describe component state.
+2. Describe component state.

+The heart of every React component is its “state”, an object that determines how that component renders and behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive

-1. Describe props.
+3. Describe props.

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+Using Effect hooks like: useState()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.